 Cell culture is broadly classified into primary and secondary cell cultures.
 When cell culture has a limited life span it is said to have a finite cell line, else a continuous cell line.
 Primary cell culture refers to the growth/maintenance of the cell in a culture medium away from the parental tissue, using mechanical or enzymatic methods.
 Secondary cell culture is when the primary culture is transferred to another culture medium/vessel for better growth or to provide fresh nutrients.
 This subculture is usually adopted for continuous cell lines with a longer life span.

 According to the report titled “Global Cell Culture Market, By Product Type (Instruments and Consumables), Application (Biopharmaceuticals, Vaccine Production, Gene Therapy, Cancer Research, Tissue Culture, Drug Development, Toxicity Testing), End-User (Academic & Research Institutions, and Pharmaceutical and Biotechnology Companies), and Geography – Trends, Analysis, and Forecast till 2024“ published by Coherent Market Insights, the market for Cell Culture is expected to surpassUS$ 22.5 billion by the end of 2024 at a robust CAGR of 7.1% during 2016–2024.

-Increasing demand for Vaccines and Rapid growth of Stem cells Technology augmenting growth of cell culture market
+Increasing demand for Vaccines & Rapid growth of Stem cells Technology augmenting the growth of the cell culture market

 Organ Transplantation: An endless sea of opportunities for cell culture